-Erik Scairpon - Chief of Police
+Chief of Police

 Chief Scairpon volunteers his time with Victim Support Services, a statewide crime victims advocacy, education, and awareness non-profit, and participates as a regional leader in the Special Olympics Washington Law Enforcement Torch Run.

 Commander Thomas started his law enforcement career at the Marysville Police Department in September 1991.
-Thomas previously held a variety of assignments including: Bike Patrol, SWAT Team Leader & Commander, Narcotics Detective, FTO, Patrol Sergeant, and Arson Investigation.
+Thomas previously held a variety of assignments, including; Bike Patrol, SWAT Team Leader & Commander, Narcotics Detective, FTO, Patrol Sergeant, and Arson Investigation.

-He is currently the Commander of the Administrative Division.
+He is currently the commander of the Administrative Division.

 Commander Thomas is a member of the Marysville Rotary.
 He also holds an A.A. in Administration of Justice.

-Wendy Wade - Special Operations Commander
+Special Operations Commander

-Commander Lamoureux was a Dean’s Scholar as he earned his B.S. in Criminal Justice Administration.
-He also graduated from the FBI National Academy, achieved the WSCJTC Executive Certification, and has been honored with the Chief’s Meritorious Service Award and Rotary International Paul Harris Fellow.
+Commander Lamoureux was a Dean’s Scholar while earning a B.S. in Criminal Justice Administration.
+He graduated from the prestigious FBI National Academy, and has also graduated from the Northwest Law Enforcement Command College, completed the FBI-LEEDA Leadership Trilogy, and achieved WSCJTC Executive Certification.
+He has received the Chief’s Meritorious Service Award on two occasions and was recently honored as a Rotary International Paul Harris Fellow.

-Acting Commander Vermeulen started his police career with Lake Stevens Police Department and joined Marysville Police in 2008.
-Prior to becoming a police officer, he served as Custody Officer for Marysville Jail.
-His assignments have included patrol, Field Training Officer (FTO), FTO Coordinator, Patrol Sergeant, K9 Sergeant and Administrative Sergeant.Acting Commander Vermeulen's new assignment to the Office of Professional Standards includes: Recruitment and Hiring Manager, Policy and Procedure, Accreditation, and Training Unit Manager.
+Commander Vermeulen began his police career with the Lake Stevens Police Department and joined Marysville Police in 2008.
+Before becoming a police officer, he served as Custody Officer for the Marysville Jail.
+His assignments have included patrol, Field Training Officer (FTO), FTO Coordinator, Patrol Sergeant, K9 Sergeant, and Administrative Sergeant.Commander Vermeulen's assignments to the Office of Professional Standards include; Recruitment and Hiring Manager, Policy and Procedure, Accreditation, and Training Unit Manager.